lpod/lpod-python/doc/level1.rst

 and/or "suffix" options, which provide strings to be displayed before and after the number.
 Other optional parameters are:

-- style: the text style to use to format the number;
+- ``style``: the text style to use to format the number;

-- display-levels: the number of levels whose numbers are displayed at the current level (ex: if display-levels is 3, so the displayed number could be something like "1.1.1");
+- ``display-levels``: the number of levels whose numbers are displayed at the current level (ex: if display-levels is 3, so the displayed number could be something like "1.1.1");

-- format: the number format (typically "1" for a simple number display), knowing that if this parameter is null the number is not visible;
+- ``format``: the number format (typically "1" for a simple number display), knowing that if this parameter is null the number is not visible;

-- start-value: the first number of a list item of the current level.
+- ``start-value``: the first number of a list item of the current level.

 The following example shows the way to create a new list style then to set some properties for levels 1 to 3, each one with a different type::